Project 3: The Hang - Attaching to a Running Process

 5.4 Concepts You Must Understand First

-1. Process IDs and Signals
+1. Process and thread states

 5.5 Questions to Guide Your Design